-These financial and economic disparities were pronounced before COVID where students in the Bristol Borough School District were also, unsurprisingly, much further behind academically than the students in New Hope-Solebury or any of the districts with more resources in the county.
+These financial and economic disparities were pronounced before COVID, where students in the Oxford Area School District were also, unsurprisingly, much further behind academically than the students in Unionville-Chadds Ford.
 This trend holds true across all the districts in the county - the higher the poverty rate of the district, the fewer resources schools have to educate their students, and the further behind the students are academically.